Darshan Orna Ltd leads losers in 'B' group

 -

-Sanghvi Forging & Engineering Ltd, W S Industries (India) Ltd, Ashiana Housing Ltd and Indigo Paints Ltd are among the other losers in the BSE's 'B' group today, 05 February 2021.
+Shyam Telecom Ltd, Rossell India Ltd, Gujarat Lease Financing Ltd and CIL Nova Petrochemicals Ltd are among the other losers in the BSE's 'B' group today, 09 February 2021.

-Sanghvi Forging & Engineering Ltd, W S Industries (India) Ltd, Ashiana Housing Ltd and Indigo Paints Ltd are among the other losers in the BSE's 'B' group today, 05 February 2021.
+Shyam Telecom Ltd, Rossell India Ltd, Gujarat Lease Financing Ltd and CIL Nova Petrochemicals Ltd are among the other losers in the BSE's 'B' group today, 09 February 2021.

-Darshan Orna Ltd lost 10.00% to Rs 11.79 at 14:24 IST.The stock was the biggest loser in the BSE's 'B' group.On the BSE, 6895 shares were traded on the counter so far as against the average daily volumes of 18819 shares in the past one month.
+Darshan Orna Ltd crashed 9.63% to Rs 11.45 at 14:25 IST.The stock was the biggest loser in the BSE's 'B' group.On the BSE, 686 shares were traded on the counter so far as against the average daily volumes of 19505 shares in the past one month.

-Sanghvi Forging & Engineering Ltd crashed 9.45% to Rs 19.65.
-The stock was the second biggest loser in 'B' group.On the BSE, 1701 shares were traded on the counter so far as against the average daily volumes of 734 shares in the past one month.
+Shyam Telecom Ltd tumbled 9.31% to Rs 5.75.
+The stock was the second biggest loser in 'B' group.On the BSE, 4530 shares were traded on the counter so far as against the average daily volumes of 2679 shares in the past one month.

-W S Industries (India) Ltd tumbled 9.31% to Rs 3.41.
-The stock was the third biggest loser in 'B' group.On the BSE, 1700 shares were traded on the counter so far as against the average daily volumes of 3197 shares in the past one month.
+Rossell India Ltd lost 7.29% to Rs 117.
+The stock was the third biggest loser in 'B' group.On the BSE, 13191 shares were traded on the counter so far as against the average daily volumes of 4159 shares in the past one month.

-Ashiana Housing Ltd pared 7.49% to Rs 94.45.
-The stock was the fourth biggest loser in 'B' group.On the BSE, 5102 shares were traded on the counter so far as against the average daily volumes of 11316 shares in the past one month.
+Gujarat Lease Financing Ltd slipped 7.04% to Rs 2.64.
+The stock was the fourth biggest loser in 'B' group.On the BSE, 9150 shares were traded on the counter so far as against the average daily volumes of 10116 shares in the past one month.

-Indigo Paints Ltd shed 7.38% to Rs 2660.
-The stock was the fifth biggest loser in 'B' group.On the BSE, 46588 shares were traded on the counter so far as against the average daily volumes of 4.72 lakh shares in the past one month.
+CIL Nova Petrochemicals Ltd pared 6.88% to Rs 7.45.
+The stock was the fifth biggest loser in 'B' group.On the BSE, 678 shares were traded on the counter so far as against the average daily volumes of 2062 shares in the past one month.

 Powered by Capital Market - Live News